inner-outer-space/de-zoomcamp-2024/2-workflow-orchestration/readme.md

     - database: nyc_taxi
     - yellow_cab_data
 3. The transform block is going to return a dataframe.
 The cool thing about mage is that you can select directly from that DF.
-Make sure
+4. Make sure that
     - there are spaces between the curly brackets and the df_1 in the SQL query
-- that your google locaion variable is set correctly `GOOGLE_LOCATION: EU`
+    - that your google location variable in the io_config file is set correctly `GOOGLE_LOCATION: EU`
 <br>
 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/af0301cb-eca0-47a9-b96e-4d66731468f1" width="500" height="auto">
 <br>